 Applies to verapamil: oral capsule extended release, oral capsule extended release 24 hr, oral tablet, oral tablet extended release, oral tablet extended release 24 hr

 Other dosage forms:

-Along with its needed effects, verapamil (the active ingredient contained in Verelan PM) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, verapamil (the active ingredient contained in Verelan PM) may cause unwanted side effects that require medical attention.

 - Blue lips and fingernails

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - coughing that sometimes produces a pink frothy sputum